-- Make the lye solution according to How To Make Soap by Cold Process Step-by-Step.
+- Make the lye solution according to How To Make Lye Water.
 Add fine salt or sodium lactate in the water, before or after doing the mixture.
-Mix it until the vapours start to dissipate.
+Mix it until the vapors start to dissipate.
 Strain it to catch any undissolved lye crystals.

 Make the Soap Batter

 - Use as a target temperature 38ºC for the oil-solution mixture.
 This recipe has a water discount to reduce trace time and cure time.

 - Reach trace with the immersion blender.
 Recipes of 100% olive oil soap take time to reach it, you may need to use the stick blender for about 10-15 minutes.
 In the end, it should be an opaque pale yellow batter.

 - 100% olive oil soaps take time to solidify.
 By using sodium lactate, your soaps will solidify faster.
 However, it is advisable to leave it in molds for up to 7 days.

 - After trace, add the extract and essential oils.
 You can choose between the essential oils blend 1 or the essential oils blend 2.
 Do not use both at the same time.
 Mix with a spoon.

 - Pour the soap batter in the molds with a pitcher (I don't recommend using box soap molds, only silicone ones).
 Sprinkle with alcohol or witch hazel.
 You can put in pre-heated oven for gel phase.

 Molding and Curing

 - Let the soap batter set for 2 to 7 days.